 If No Primary Sources Are Available: We allow information from secondary sources only if it has been corroborated with various reputable sources.
 Reputable sources can be high-level websites (e.g., a government site) or trustworthy news outlets (e.g., NPR).
 Also note that Wikipedia and other encyclopedia links should never be relied upon as a direct source—such resources should only be used for background and context.

 Importance: These fact-checking resources will help streamline the editing and fact-checking process.
-In addition, they will aid us in ensuring that all of our material is factually accurate.
-It also keeps you—and us—from getting in personal or legal trouble!
+In addition, they will aid us in ensuring that all our content is factually accurate and not plagiarized (including being self-plagiarized).
+It also keeps you—and us—from getting into personal or legal trouble!